 Northland Power Reports Fourth Quarter and Full-Year 2022 Results

-Company Delivers Strong Full-Year Financial Results, Achieving Record Level for Adjusted EBITDA in 2022

-/EIN News/ -- TORONTO, Feb.
-23, 2023 (GLOBE NEWSWIRE) -- Northland Power Inc. (“Northland” or the “Company”) (TSX: NPI) reported today financial results for the three months and year ended December 31, 2022.
+TORONTO, Feb.
+23, 2023 (GLOBE NEWSWIRE) -- Northland Power Inc. ("Northland" or the "Company") NPI reported today financial results for the three months and year ended December 31, 2022.
 All dollar amounts set out herein are in thousands of Canadian dollars, unless otherwise stated.

 "Strong performance across all our facilities drove superior financial results in 2022, allowing the Company to achieve the upper end of our 2022 financial guidance ranges," said Mike Crawley, Northland's President and Chief Executive Officer.
 "De-carbonization and energy security imperatives opened up new growth opportunities for Northland as we expanded our offshore wind and onshore renewables pipelines including in Canada with our acquisition of a 1.6GW Alberta solar development portfolio and our lead participation in a contracted 250MW battery storage project in Ontario.
 We continue to focus more towards project execution as large projects within our growth pipeline progress to construction and operations.
 As always, we strive to continually improve across all key metrics with none being more important than the health and safety of our employees."